TyreeRu/Lol-Pings-on-Desktop/README.md

-LoLPings on desktop!
-1.0 Version
+LoLPings on desktop 1.0 Version

-Thank you for buying my app!!

 ----